neuralfirings/badwolf/README.md

 Folder `cad` is currently empty, but it will contain the Blender file + STLs that makes up the outer casing.
 This is not needed for your Raspberry Pi to work.
 More detailed write up to come.

+Currently, it's set up to be a internet controlled dog treat dispenser.
+But it's really an internet controlled motor, which can be used for many things that involve something that turns.

+Here are some quick notes on how to set this up.
+I don't include things like AWS config, Firebase config, or how to run a webpage.
+I'll do a more detailed write up of the architecture later.
+Maybe I'll even include some diagrams and charts.
+Ooooo!

 ### Start with Raspbian Image
 I started with Adafruit's PiTFT image.
 This makes it so my Pi can connect to Adafruit's TFT display, which is nice for setting things up.